erybakova/Interpolation_3D/README.md

 Input: ./a.out input.txt nx ny k eps p

 Here input.txt - file that defines a, b and alpha;
-     k - number of the initial approximate function;
+     k - the number of the initial approximate function;
      eps - accuracy;
-     p - number of threads;
+     p - the number of threads;

 An example of running: ./a.out input.txt 5 5 0 1e-14 4